swissbib/metadataNationalLicencesDocumentation/pages/output/03cauthentication-requirements-registration-service.md

 <https://eduid.ch/web/registration/1/?return=https%3A%2F%2Fwww.swissbib.ch%2FMyResearch%2FNationalLicences&forcereturn=yes&view=c920a46e>

-This link is a normal swiss edu id registration but
+This link is a normal Swiss edu-ID registration but

  * at the end the user is redirected to the national licences options in swissbib user account
  * the registration form is customized to always display the required fields for national licences ([Documentation](https://forge.switch.ch/projects/edu-id/wiki/Swiss_edu-ID_Registration_Form_Parameters) about this customization.)